acenet-arc/cloud_from_a_to_z/_episodes/01-day1-the-internet.md

 > ## What is your computer's IP?
 >
-> Go to [whatismyipaddress.com](https://whatismyipaddress.com/) and seeing what your IP address is.
+> Go to [ipv4.icanhazip.com](http://ipv4.icanhazip.com/) and see what your IP address is.
+To see a full description of how to use this website go to [](https://major.io/icanhazip-com-faq/)
 > Next try determining your IP from the command line.
 >
 > If using Windows:
 > 1. open command prompt by searching "cmd.exe" in the start menu
 > 2. type `ipconfig`
-> 3. do any of the IP address match what you see at [whatismyipaddress.com](https://whatismyipaddress.com/)
+> 3. do any of the IP address match what you see at [ipv4.icanhazip.com](http://ipv4.icanhazip.com/)
 >
 > If using Linux:
 > 1. open the terminal (can be multiple ways)